mustafar/nh-recipes/content/blog/shami-kabab/index.md

 * Salt, to taste

 ### For frying and assembly

 * 1 medium size onion, thinly sliced and fried crisp then crushed by hand
-* 2 heaped tablespoons chopped green coriander leaves
+* 2 heaped tablespoons chopped green coriander leaves/chopped mint leaves and 2 cut green chillies
 * 4 tsp lemon juice
 * Oil, to fry